 And keep up all your standard practices such as a monitoring progress and client engagement, so you can evaluate over time if the therapy is working for your client and adjust as needed.

-La Trobe has a collection of resources for telerehab for aphasia
+- La Trobe has a collection of resources for telerehab specific to aphasia

-American Speech-Language-Hearing Association (ASHA) has granted 90-day public access to a few of its Perspectives on Telepractice articles
+- American Speech-Language-Hearing Association (ASHA) has granted 90-day public access to several Perspectives on Telepractice articles:

 - Alvares, R. “Working With Facilitators to Provide School-Based Speech and Language Intervention via Telepractice”